edgee-cloud/edgee/README.md

 ## Reporting Security Vulnerabilities
 If you've found a vulnerability or potential vulnerability in our code, please let us know at [edgee-security](mailto:security@edgee.cloud).

+## Versioning
+Edgee releases and their associated binaries are available on the project's [releases page](https://github.com/edgee-cloud/edgee/releases).

+The binaries are versioned following [SemVer](https://semver.org/) conventions.